harmonydata/harmonydata.github.io/content/en/blog/ideas.md

 ### Integrate with more LLMs

-Extend Harmony's capabilities by integrating with advanced language models like GPT-3 and GPT-4, enabling more sophisticated natural language processing for improved harmonization
+Extend Harmony's capabilities by integrating with advanced language models like GPT-3 and GPT-4, enabling more sophisticated natural language processing for improved harmonisation

 **More information:** [https://github.com/harmonydata/harmony/issues](https://github.com/harmonydata/harmony/issues)